-SF Youth Soccer is proud to present year three of the Summer player clinic series - 4v4!
-The clinic will be focused on training the 2nd, 3rd, 4th, and 5th grade players in core skills and techniques, then applying them in a 4v4 small-sided game environment.
+SF Youth Soccer is excited to continue the Summer 4v4 clinic!
+The clinic will be focused on training the 2nd, 3rd, 4th, and 5th-grade players in core skills and techniques, then applying them in a 4v4 small-sided game environment.

 Players and Junior Coaches should use the appropriate registration button on the right to register their interest in coaching or playing in this program.